mikey60/BW16-RTL8720DN-Module-Arduino/README.md

         Press and hold the switch to PA7.
         Press and release the switch to the CHIP_EN pin.
         Release the switch to PA7.
-- A another way to use the BW16 module is to use an ESP8266 Burning Fixture Development Board but that requires some cuts and jumpers to work properly.
+- A another way to use the BW16 module is to use an ESP8266 Burning Fixture Development Board but that requires some cuts, jumpers and a resistor to work properly.
 Then a separate 3.3 volt power supply and USB to 3.3v TTL adapter are not required.
 - The 'RTL8720DN multi function board' folder contains all the files for a 'general purpose' PCB that I created using KiCad for the door switch and MQTT Digital LED projects.